How To Make A Simple Calculator in Python? A Complete Guide

 lambda appObj=display, s=" %s "%fEquals: appObj.set(appObj.get()+s))

-In this module which is the codes for the design of this project.
+In this module is the code for the design of this project.

 3. Display Result